corticph/prefix-beam-search/README.md

 Notice that each of these examples are handpicked.
 Thus, the transcript resulting from the prefix beam search is also the true transcript.

+### Language Model
+A language model model is provided in `lm.arpa`.
+In order to save space, this model has been heavily pruned to a point that makes it only useful for exactly these three examples.
+More precisely, all N-grams that has not been used during the process of decoding the three examples has been removed.

 ### Dependencies
 In order to run the examples with the language model you need to install the following Python packages: